ilyannn/ODExplorer/README.md

 OData has been widely criticized in the developer community.
 I plan to write more on this topic, but I basically agree that [most common criticisms pertain to a specific Micorosoft implementation](http://roysvork.wordpress.com/2013/06/24/is-using-odataiqueryable-in-your-web-api-an-inherently-bad-thing/) that makes it too easy to create 'unclean' web services (for example, whose model is tightly coupled with underlying database implementation).
 While those criticisms of the implementation are reasonable, those shortcoming are not of the protocol specification itself.

-In my opinion, the protocol has many strong features, while not as badly designed as some people think.
+In my opinion, the protocol has many strong features, while being not as badly designed as some people think.
 For example, you have access to the service model document.
-It's in EDMX, which is easy to parse.
+It is of EDMX type, which is easy to parse.

 But doesn't only Microsoft use OData?